kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ## Implementation

-In this section I want to show how the method introduced above can be integrated into common gradient descent optimization schemes.
+In this section I show how the method introduced above can be integrated into common gradient descent optimization algorithms.
 The implementation is fairly straightforward and can also be found on my Github repository.

+First, we define the test function.
+In this case Beale's function:

 ```python
 def f(x, y):